zalbia/restaurant-reservation/README.md

 - To keep scope in check for this assignment, booking reservations returns an auto-incremented guest ID for managing reservations instead of managing a guest entity.
   - In a bigger system, guest IDs would just be provided.
+- Limited logging only for client-friendly error messages for the API, and appropriate response status codes.

 ## Assumptions Made